ndriscoll20/IBMDataScience/README.md

 # IBMDataScience
 Repository for Coursera IBM Data Science Professional Certificate

-Folders for each module with Python or SQL code
+Folders for each module with Python or SQL code and Jupyter notebooks

 ## Data Science Capstone
 In the Data Science Capstone Project, I developed an end-to-end Machine Learning project to predict whether a Space X Falcon 9 First stage would land based on historical data.